hxie0036/bird-detection-annotation-pipeline/README.md

     ├── annotation.py      # YOLO-based detection and XML generation
     ├── classifier.py      # ResNet50-based image classification
     ├── gui.py             # GUI for annotation tool
-    ├── class_names.json   # Class label mapping
+    ├── class_names.json   # internal label mapping used by the classifier ├── cat_to_name.json   # human-readable labels for UI display

 ---

 ## Notes

 - Detection uses pre-trained YOLO models for efficiency
 - Classification model was trained on a curated dataset (~50 species)
 - The system focuses on practical pipeline integration rather than model training from scratch
+- Model checkpoint is not included due to size constraints, but can be provided upon request.

 ---